dagraham/tklr-dgraham/README.md

 ## Repeating tasks

-The @r entry is a *rrule* (recurrence rule) as implemented in *etm*.
-A copy of the task is created in the Instances table with the id of parent task used as the task_id, the next occurrence of the task used for @s, the current datetime for the *created* and *modified* datetimes and with the @r entry removed.
+The @r entry is a _rrule_ (recurrence rule) as implemented in _etm_.
+A copy of the task is created in the Instances table with the id of parent task used as the task_id, the next occurrence of the task used for @s, the current datetime for the _created_ and _modified_ datetimes and with the @r entry removed.
 This instance of the recurring task is then treated as a normal task with a scheduled date and time.

 If and when an instance is completed or the single instance deleted and the recurrence rule in the parent task calls for another instance, this process is repeated.

 ## Tasks with component jobs

-This is a simplification of the current implementation in *etm*. **The need to manually enter job ids and prerequisites has been eliminated by using the position of the job in the sequence and its indentation level.**
+This is a simplification of the current implementation in _etm_. **The need to manually enter job ids and prerequisites has been eliminated by using the position of the job in the sequence and its indentation level.**

 A task with @j (job) entries forms a group of related implied tasks, one for each @j entry.
 The prerequisites for a job, if any, are determined by the position of the @j entry in the job list and its indention level, ((number_of_spaces - 1) // 2), between the "@j" and the first, non-space character of the job.
 Viewed as an outline, each job depends upon (requires) all subsequently listed jobs that have a greater indention level.

-Here are some simple examples of tasks with jobs.
-In each case "Input" gives the multiline task as it would be entered.
-What follows are the results of processing by *tklr*.
+Here are some examples of tasks with jobs.
+In each case "input" gives the multiline task as it would be entered.
+What follows are the results of processing by _tklr_.
+The list of jobs adds an id, "i" for each job, just the jobs position in the list starting from 0, and an integer indention level, "node", again starting from 0.
 Using the "i" (id) elements from the list of "jobs", "prereqs" gives the prerequisites for each job, if any, using the "i" entries of the relevant jobs.
 Similarly "available" gives the ids of jobs that are available for completion, i.e., jobs without unfinished prerequisites, "waiting"  gives the ids of the jobs that are not available because of unfinished prerequisites and "finished" give the ids of the jobs that have been finished.

 ### jobs without prerequisites